sefatalam/Bolt-Product-Builder-Task/README.md

   already exist rather than inventing new ones.
 - `examples/` — real outputs from real sources.
 Start here if you want to see what the system actually produces.
-- `examples/comparison.md` — the same source run through vanilla
-  "summarize this" vs. this system, side by side.

 ## How To Set It Up